 Their areas of academic curiosity include critical geography, human rights, postcolonial and subaltern studies, literature, culinary ethnography and the philosophy of science.

-Siddharth Manohar is a writer and digital policy consultant whose work focuses on the regulation of digital systems, their interaction with users, and the technical bases and tools underpinning them.
-His past research and consultancy work in public policy has dealt with subjects such as net neutrality, platform regulation, data governance, and the role of data in influencing the impact of digital systems.
+Siddharth is a writer and digital policy consultant whose work focuses on the regulation of digital systems, their interaction with users, and the technical bases and tools underpinning them.
+His past research and consultancy work in public policy has dealt with subjects including net neutrality, platform regulation, data governance, and the role of data in influencing the impact of digital systems.